Water Conservation Plumbing: Save Money and the Environment in 2026

 Get matched with companies for your specific needs

-Advanced Water Conservation: Gray Water, Smart Monitors & Irrigation
+Advanced Water Conservation: Greywater, Smart Monitors, and Irrigation

 For homeowners serious about maximizing savings and environmental impact, the following advanced solutions take water conservation plumbing to the next level.

-Gray water systems capture lightly used household water — from showers, sinks, and washing machines — and redirect it for non-potable uses like toilet flushing and garden irrigation.
-This can cut your household water consumption by up to 45%, saving 20–40 gallons per day.
+Greywater systems capture lightly used household water from showers, sinks, and washing machines, then redirect it for non-potable uses like toilet flushing and garden irrigation.
+Onsite greywater recycling can reduce potable water demand by 27% in single-family homes and 38% in multifamily homes, with some combined-conservation setups hitting 40 to 50% savings.

 System Type Cost Range Best For